sanal2206/City-Hospital/README.md

 # City-Hospital
- Welcome to the City Hospital Web Application repository!
-This web application, built using the Django framework and bootstarp.
+ Welcome to the City Hospital Web Application repository.

 ## Features of the application
  - Automated mail confirmation :The user will receive an automated email once the booking is confirmed.